 Punctuation, Diacritics, Special Characters, Non-Latin Characters

 Most marks of punctuation in your search query are converted to spaces.
-Some punctuation and diacritic marks are removed: apostrophes, alifs, ayns, middle dots, primes and double primes.
+Most diacritics and some punctuation marks are removed (including apostrophes, alifs, ayns, middle dots, primes and double primes).
 A few special characters, however, are retained in searches: ampersands (&), plus signs (+), at signs (@), number signs (#), and musical flat (♭) and natural (♮) signs (musical sharps are converted to spaces).
 Special characters are generally converted to their nearest alphabetic equivalent (for example: an æ diagraph to ae or a þ thorn to th).

 Records in the LC Online Catalog use Unicode opens in a new window (UTF-8 encoding) for searching and displaying data.
 In addition to Roman scripts, Catalog records may also contain the following languages/scripts: Chinese, Japanese, Korean; Cyrillic-based scripts; Greek; Hebrew, Yiddish; and Perso-Arabic script (e.g., Arabic, Persian, Pushto, Sindhi, Urdu).
 For more information, see Searching/Displaying Non-Roman Characters.

 In general, your preferred web browser settings will not need to be changed to correctly view records that contain diacritics, special characters, or non-Roman characters.
 If you have problems, however, you may need to reconfigure your browser opens in a new window.
 Best results occur if you have Unicode fonts and use Unicode character encoding with automatic character encoding activated.